Greenspoint, Houston: Economy

-Greenspoint contains 10.82 e6sqft of office space hosting 2,880 companies with nearly 50,000 employees.
-In 2010, Greenspoint was named one of the top five markets in the United States for logistics companies.

 Following the completion of a comprehensive new corporate campus in Spring, ExxonMobil withdrew completely from Greenspoint, abandoning approximately 2 e6sqft of office space during the mid-2010s.
-This move severely impacted the district's office market, which saw its office occupancy rate plummet to 60% in 2015, making it the worst-performing office submarket in Greater Houston.
+This move severely impacted the area's office market, which saw its office occupancy rate plummet to 60% in 2015, making it the worst-performing office submarket in Greater Houston.
 Prior to its move, ExxonMobil had consolidated a variety of departments into the district, including computer operations and exploration.
 The corporation's investment in Greenspoint had been so substantial that it was responsible for the construction of an entire eight-story office building, Greenspoint Eight, in the mid-1990s.
 ExxonMobil's presence expanded further in the 2000s, when it leased additional space and spent millions of dollars on infrastructure improvements.